KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 ## The customer wants to create his own web app or mobile app.
 How can KELLER help the customer?

 Customer may use our WebApp to see that their devices are sending data (proof-of-concept).
 This means that he can IMMEDIATELY start testing our devices in his environment.
 Then he can use our API to make data queries.
-He now has to develop an User Interface and address our API.
+He now has to develop an User-Interface and address our API.
 We help him with sample programs and good documentation.

 ## The customer does not want to use our "cloud". (ie the customer wants to save and present the data by himself).
 How can KELLER help the customer?